nprimo/csv-tag/README.md

 # csv-tag

-A package to unmarshall csv content into slice of structs with CSV tags.
+A package to unmarshal and marshal CSV content into slice of structs with CSV tags.